Taxation - Taxpayer Protection Pledge

 The government should not be able to take your property involuntarily, for any reason.

-As your Governor, I will work with members of the Indiana General Assembly to decriminalize both medical and recreational marijuana.
+As your Governor, I will work with members of the Indiana General Assembly to decriminalize both medical and recreational cannabis.

-Anyone who has been convicted of a marijuana-related, non-violent drug offense should have their sentenced commuted immediately and their conviction should be expunged.
+Anyone who has been convicted of a marijuana-related, non-violent drug offense should have their sentence commuted immediately and their conviction should be expunged.

 If beer, wine, and liquor are legal for adult recreational consumption, so should all forms of cannabis.